 The two most important things I bring into the classroom are my "real world" experience and the fact that I care about each student I teach.
 I am not trying to diminish the contributions of my academic credentials and my own scholarly and creative work; those form a basis for my teaching, but my experience and my concern for students are what truly define who I am as a teacher.
 Over time, feedback from former students confirms that these factors have been instrumental and lasting as the foundation for their learning in classes they have taken with me.
-In my discipline, my experience in the industries about which I teach has been a critical component informing my credibility as a teacher.
+In my discipline, experience in the industries I teach about has been a critical component informing my credibility as a teacher.
 When I think about the teachers who have been important to me, I remember them as uniformly knowledgeable about their subjects, they were filled with enthusiasm in the classroom, and they reacted to me as an individual rather than just another name on the class roster.
-In recent years, I have introduced a number of innovations into my courses - I've flipped classes, developed an online class, and found an innovative way to integrate production into a series of critical media studies seminars.
-Now, after several decades in the classroom, I feel I am really hitting my stride as a teacher and feel closer than ever before to fulfilling the promise of the Teacher-Scholar Ideal.
+Over the last fifteen years, I have introduced a number of innovations into my courses-I've flipped classes, developed online classes (long before the pandemic), and found an innovative way to integrate production into a series of critical media studies seminars.
+Now, after several decades in the classroom, I believe I am really hitting my stride as a teacher and feel closer than ever before to fulfilling the promise of the Teacher-Scholar Model.